Sachin24704/To-do-list/README.md

 # To-do-list

-Sure, here's a simple documentation on how to run the project:
+Here's a simple documentation on how to run the project:

 ### Running the Project